A Houston DWI Lawyer to fight to get your case dismissed or found Not Guilty at trial.

 DRIVING WHILE INTOXICATED (DWI)

-When you are accused of a DWI – Even if the State has breath or blood test results indicating intoxication – that IS NOT the end of the story; you may still be able to obtain a dismissal of your charges, or win your case at trial.
+You may still be able to obtain a dismissal of your charges, or win your case at trial.

 The police may stop you for suspicion of intoxication (drunk driving) if you are driving erratically or violating traffic laws.
 If the police believe you are intoxicated, you may be asked to submit to a field sobriety test.